Revocable Anonymous Credentials from Attribute-Based Encryption: Proof of Theorem in Section

 \end{itemize} \item \emph{Revocation}.
 The simulator revokes any key $K_i$ which is asked by removing $i$ from set $V$.
 Each key owner updates her witnesses as usual (except for witnesses of removed keys).
-The public parameters are updated as usual. \emph{Phase 1} and \emph{Revocation} are arbitrarily repeated, until all keys satisfying the access structure is removed.
+The public parameters are updated as usual. \emph{Phase 1} and \emph{Revocation} are repeated (even interleaved each other) so that any key satisfying the access structure is removed.
 Hence, $V^*$ is the final set of keys in the accumulator. \item \emph{Challenge}.
-The adversary submits two equal length messages $M_0$ and $M_1$.
+Finally the adversary submits two equal length messages $M_0$ and $M_1$.
 The challenger flips a random coin $\beta$, and encrypts $M_\beta$.
 The challenger gives to the adversary the ciphertext:

 and the terms:

 Chosen $\vec{v}=(s^*,s^* a+y^\prime_2,\dots,s^* a^{m^*-1}+y^\prime_{m^*})$ and $\lambda_k=M^*_k \vec{v} = M^*_{k,1} s^*+M^*_{k,2} (s^* a +y^\prime_2)+\dots+M^*_{k,m^*} (s^* a^{m^*-1}+y^\prime_{m^*})$ and given